-In these last years my husband and I had bonded with my step-mom through many hospitalizations, stints in rehab and doctors visit.
+In these last years, my husband and I had bonded with my step-mom through many hospitalizations, stints in rehab, and doctor’s visits.
 We had a family mantra: Robbie is in charge.
 Robbie is in charge until we see that she is not thinking clearly, then we will step in.

 How many medical meetings did I sit in on when staffers directed questions to me and all I would do is say “Ask Robbie” over and over.